Key Takeaways

 Start by scanning the first five to seven ingredients, these make up the bulk of the formula.
 Look for recognizable NAD+ precursors in clinically relevant forms, not buried at the end of a long ingredient list.
 Quality formulations list their active compounds clearly, without hiding behind vague terms.

 We formulate our serums with zero unnecessary additives, focusing instead on bioavailable forms of key nutrients enriched with whole foods for an extra boost of antioxidants.
-Every ingredient serves a specific purpose in supporting your skin's cellular energy and resilience.
-If you're interested in learning more about the role of vitamin C in skin repair, check out our article on Vitamin C supplements for skin repair.
+Every ingredient serves a specific purpose in supporting your skin’s natural cellular processes.
+If you're interested in learning more about the role of vitamin C in skin appearance, check out our article on Vitamin C supplements for skin wellness.

 Common Additives to Avoid, and Why We Never Use Them